-As of Mar ch 31, 2017 As
+As of Ma rch 31, 2017

-(Dollars in thousands) Actual adjusted (4)
+(Dollars in thousands) Actual As adjusted (4)

 Long-term debt:

 Long-term debt (1) \$ 49,419 \$ 49,419

 Subordinated debentures (2) 3,357 3,357

 Total long-term debt 52,776 52,776

 Shareholders' equity:

-Preferred stock, no par value per share, 100,000,000 shares authorized, no shares outstanding actual and as adjusted - -
+Preferred stock, no par value per share, 100,000,000 shares authorized, no shares outstanding actual and as adjusted

-Common stock, no par value per share, 100,000,000 shares authorized, 12,827,803 shares outstanding actual and 14,935,559 shares outstanding as
+Common stock, no par value per share, 100,000,000 shares authorized, 12,827,803 shares outstanding actual and 14,927,803 shares outstanding as

-adjusted 142,651 186,908
+adjusted 142,651

-Additional paid-in capital 8,615 8,615
+Additional paid-in capital 8,615

-Retained earnings 32,429 32,429
+Retained earnings 32,429

-Accumulated other comprehensive income (199) (199)
+Accumulated other comprehensive income (199)

-Total shareholders' equity 183,496 227,753
+Total shareholders' equity 183,496

-Total capitalization \$236,272 \$ 280,529
+Total capitalization \$236,272 \$

 Capital ratios (consolidated):

-Tangible common equity to tangible assets (3) 10.3% 12.9%
+Tangible common equity to tangible assets (3) 10.3% %

-Tier 1 leverage to average assets 11.1 13.9
+Tier 1 leverage to average assets 11.1

-Tier 1 common capital to risk-weighted assets 12.9 16.6
+Tier 1 common capital to risk-weighted assets 12.9

-Tier 1 capital to risk-weighted assets 13.2 16.9
+Tier 1 capital to risk-weighted assets 13.2

-Total capital to risk-weighted assets 18.6 22.3
+Total capital to risk-weighted assets 18.6

-(1) Consists of 6.50% fixed-to-floating rate subordinated notes which qualify as Tier 2 capital and which were issued in March 2016 and raised proceeds of \$49.4 million.

-(2) Consists of subordinated debentures issued by the companies we acquired to a statutory trust which then issued trust preferred securities to the public.
-Amount shown reflects a discount of
+- Consists of 6.50% fixed-to-floating rate subordinated notes which qualify as Tier 2 capital and which were issued in March 2016 and raised proceeds of \$49.4 million. - Consists of subordinated debentures issued by the companies we acquired to a statutory trust which then issued trust preferred securities to the public.
+Amount shown reflects a discount of \$1.8 million to the aggregate principal balance of \$5.2 million as a result of purchase accounting adjustments.

-\$1.8 million to the aggregate principal balance of \$5.2 million as a result of purchase accounting adjustments.
-(3) Tangible common equity to tangible assets is a non-GAAP financial measure.
-See "Selected Historical Consolidated Financial Data-Non-GAAP Financial Measures" for a reconciliation of
+Tangible common equity to tangible assets is a non-GAAP financial measure.
+See "Selected Historical Consolidated Financial Data-Non-GAAP Financial Measures" for a reconciliation of - this measure to its most comparable GAAP measure.

-(i) A \$1.00 increase (decrease) in the assumed public offering price of \$23.00 per share would increase (decrease) the as adjusted amount of each of common stock, total shareholders' equity and total capitalization by approximately \$2.0 million, assuming no change to the number of shares offered by us as set forth on the cover of this prospectus, and after deducting underwriting discounts and estimated offering expenses.
+A \$1.00 increase (decrease) in the assumed public offering price of \$ and total capitalization by approximately \$ million, assuming to the state of t per share would increase (decrease) the as adjusted amount of each of common stock, total shareholders' equity million, assuming no change to the number of shares offered by us as set forth on the cover of this prospectus, and after deducting underwriting discounts and estimated offering expenses